nginxinc/nginx-one-workshops/labs/lab3/readme.md

 ### Unsuccessful Response Codes

-The NGINX Agent scans the Access logs and summarizes the number of 4xx and 5xx HTTP Return codes found, and reports this information to the One Console.
+The NGINX Agent scans the Access logs and summarizes the number of 4xx and 5xx HTTP Return codes found, and reports this information to the NGINX One Console.
 There is `Time Selector` and a `See All` button for this Panel as well.

 ![Response Codes](media/lab3_none-response-codes.png)

 ### Top Network Usage

-This Panel shows basic Network level information from the Linux OS about the network traffic that the  NGINX Agent reports to the One Console.
+This Panel shows basic Network level information from the Linux OS about the network traffic that the  NGINX Agent reports to the NGINX One Console.
 There is a `Time Selector` to show these metrics over different periods of time, with a history graph plotted for you.
 Click the `See All` button for a columnar list, which you can Filter and Sort.

 ![Top Network](media/lab3_none-network.png)